-Artificial intelligence in eCommerce will better suit brands that need to offer anticipatory shipping and predict product stocking locations close to the customers likely to buy.
-These systems can also anticipate individual customer tastes, seasonal demand, or even weather conditions.
+Artificial intelligence in eCommerce will better suit brands that need to offer anticipatory shipping and accurately predict product stocking locations close to the customers likely to buy.
+These systems can also anticipate individual customer tastes, forecast demand, or even weather conditions.

 AI isn’t mainstream in B2B digital commerce but it is used.
-Here are some ways B2B businesses use AI in eCommerce to streamline back-office tasks, provide better customer experiences, and accelerate growth.
+Here are some ways B2B businesses use AI in eCommerce to streamline back-office tasks, provide a personalized experience, and accelerate growth.

 Personalized product recommendations directly impact conversion, and some eCommerce brands invest resources into AI-powered recommendation engines.
 For example, at least 35% of Amazon sales come from their machine-learned statistical models to recommend products.

-In 2019, Amazon launched Amazon Personalize so merchants could utilize demographic information (age, gender, location) and user activity (signups, page views, purchases) to generate a library of items to recommend.
-Over time, Amazon Personalize examines this data and uses algorithms to train and optimize the model for effectiveness with data and products.
+In 2019, Amazon launched Amazon Personalize so merchants could utilize demographic information (age, gender, location) and user activity (signups, page views, purchases) to generate a library of items to recommend to help buyers discover products and accelerate buying decisions.
+Over time, Amazon Personalize examines this customer data and uses algorithms to train and optimize the model for effectiveness with data and products.

 The Home Depot AI team built a sentiment analysis model using NLP and NLU to understand customer complaints and satisfaction.
 Home Depot saw a boost in engagement and conversion after deploying this system, particularly when combined with personalization.